kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 - [ ] Metrics
 - [x] Other (treat as last resort)
-  - Details: For alpha, rely on existing kubelet metrics combined with pod-spec audit (above) and the `FailedNodeDeclaredFeaturesCheck` event for per-pod failure attribution.
+  - Details: For alpha, rely on existing kubelet metrics combined with pod-spec audit (above), scheduler events, and `PodFeatureUnsupported` events for per-pod failure attribution.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?